-If your printer can handle them, printer controlling include available options horizontal spacing, control print density, controlling vertical spacing, controlling layout (hanging paragraphs, headers, footers), techniques (boldface, printing underlining, superscripts, subscripts), and Proportional printing, control. justification, centering, spacing, page numbering can all be used.
+If your printer can handle them, printer available options include controlling horizontal spacing, control print density, controlling vertical spacing, controlling layout (hanging paragraphs, headers, footers), printing techniques (boldface, underlining, superscripts, subscripts), and control.
+Proportional printing, justification, centering, spacing, page numbering can all be used.
 Sticky spaces can be used to avoid splitting a name. printer can be instructed to stop printing to allow you to type information into the document directly from the keyboard (This would be a very slow substitute for a mail-merge feature, but would not bother me because I never do mail merges - at least, not yet!).